eclipse-archived/ceylon-lang.org/community/index.md

 ## Events

-Come hear about Ceylon in a [conference or user group near you](events).
+Come hear about Ceylon at a [conference or user group near you](events).